A Simple Yet Effective Indicator for Clear Buy/Sell Signals

 How Traders Use MACD

 Traders can also use MACD to detect divergences.
 Many believe that momentum leads price, which means momentum will change direction before price.
-If prices reach a new high while MACD is declining, that sets up a bearish divergence and traders will usually expect prices to decline.
-If MACD is rising as prices fall, that could be a bullish divergence with prices setting up to turn higher.
+If prices reach a new high while MACD is declining, that sets up a bearish divergence.
+In this case, traders will usually expect prices to decline.
+If MACD is rising as prices fall, that could be a bullish divergence, with prices setting up to turn higher.

 Divergences are difficult to interpret.
-The sell signal in the example is accompanied by a bearish divergence in the histogram.
-The other price moves are confirmed by momentum, meaning that MACD moves in the same direction as the price.
+For starters, we recommend looking to price moves confirmed by momentum, meaning that MACD moves in the same direction as the price.

 Why MACD Matters To Traders